What consumers can expect from import taxes as the US sets new tariff rates

 Some automakers have already raised prices to counteract tariffs.
 Luxury sports car maker Ferrari said Thursday it was waiting for more details of Trump's trade deal with the European Union before scaling back a 10% surcharge it put in place in April on most vehicles in the U.S.

-But for the most part, automakers haven't been raising prices as they wait for details of the trade deals.
+But for the most part, automakers haven't raised prices as they waited for details.
 Kelley Blue Book, which monitors car pricing, said the average U.S. new car cost $48,907 in June, which was up just $108 from May.

 AP Business Writer Colleen Barry reported from Milan.